-The School of Business Administration sponsors a business luncheon giving Greenville professionals an 142 opportunity to hear instruction from God's Word, accompanied by a great meal prepared by the Culinary Arts students.
+The School of Business Administration sponsors a business luncheon giving Greenville professionals an opportunity to hear instruction from God's Word, accompanied by a great meal prepared by the Culinary Arts students.
 The luncheons are held the first Thursday of the month from October to December and February to April.
-A faculty member presents the Bible study each month.
-For more information contact Public Relations at 864.242.5100; ext.
-4206 or e-mail public@bju.edu.
+For more information contact Public Relations at 864.242.5100, ext.
+4206, or email public@bju.edu.